Software Product Packaging with packQ

 Technology teams

-Too many companies treat these rules as back-office details that can be added after launch.
+Too many companies treat these rules as back-office information that can be added after launch.
 In practice, they are the foundation of a usable packaging portal.
 If pricing formulas are weak, sales will bypass the tool.
 If preflight is shallow, prepress inherits the problem.
 If output is inconsistent, automation stops exactly where the real work begins.

 Connect the storefront and the factory in stages